jaredallard/phc-win/README.md

 GNUGPLv3

 ## Compiling from source ##
+Download the a release of the branch dependencies, or get the current files there.

-Compile phc-win with the directory option with the old version of phc-win (http://wiki.swiftlytilting.com/phc-win).
+Compile master with phc-win from (http://wiki.swiftlytilting.com/phc-win).

-Copy into top of REDIST folder.
+Place executable into top level of the dependencies folder.

-A better method is being worked on.
+Soon dependencies will be merged into master.

 ## Notice ##
 All source builds will have required .inc.php files in ./lib/includes/ for easy coding, and not having too recompile most of the time.